Last Update: May 16, 2025

 Training and Entertainment Content

 As the price increases, so do the high-tech features.
 Many treadmills in this category have touchscreens for displaying native training and third-party entertainment content.
 Training content may vary from onboard, preset programs to HD video classes led by professional trainers.
-One is not necessarily better than the other, but many walkers and runners will find high-energy and motivational content more engaging and more helpful for creating a fitness routine.

 Larger Motors and Decks

 To a point, we expect treadmill motors to increase in power and decks to increase in size with an increase in price.
-Treadmills between $1500 and $2000 should have specs that work for running in addition to walking.
-Our motor thresholds are 3.0 HP for light running, 3.5 HP for a single runner, and 4.0 HP for high-mileage running or multiple runners.
-This is assuming that all running mileage is done on the treadmill.
-If you plan to use a treadmill to supplement your outdoor training, you may not need as powerful of a motor.
-Regarding deck size, we like to see a minimum length of 55 inches for running, though 60 inches is preferred.
+Treadmills between $1500 and $2000 should support running.
+Our motor thresholds are 3.0 HP for light running, 3.5 HP for a single runner, and 4.0 HP for high-mileage running or multiple runners, assuming that all running mileage is on the treadmill.

-There are clear exceptions to this rule.
 Some treadmills in this price range are constructed with compact yet stable builds to fit in small spaces.
 These treadmills are pricier due to their high-tech and minimalist constructions.
 They pack a lot of features into very small spaces.
 In fact, they may suit your needs better.

 Better Constructions, Better Warranties